Vindhriko-steal/huskygamedemo/README.md

 If soft locked press ESC

+Press SPACE to skip cutscenes

 If a box goes out of bounds,
 or a rat escapes ANY ROOMS.
 The game is considered softlocked

-Press SPACE to skip cutscenes
+honestly theres like a million bugs probably, i havent had time to test them all so if anything weird happens, just hit ESC

 A couple hints if you cannot figure out the solution to the third level